-2. Comfortable shoes for walking.
+Comfortable shoes for walking.

-Rome is a wonderful city for walking around and getting lost among the vicoli (small, historical streets) in the city centre is surely the most fascinating way to get to know it.
+Rome is a wonderful city for walking around and getting lost among the vicoli (small, historical streets) in the city center is surely the most fascinating way to get to know it.

 Just a word of warning: Rome streets are often paved with sanpietrini (cobblestone or literally ‘little San Peters’).
-Sampietrini

-Alas, the cobblestone that makes Rome so romantic and iconic can be a challenge for feet and ankles: hills are to be avoided and so are hard leather sole shoes.
+Alas, the cobblestone that makes Rome so romantic and iconic can be a challenge for feet and ankles: heels are to be avoided and so are hard leather sole shoes.

-Rome is not a dangerous city, but pickpocketing does happen and tourists are among the favourite victims (but don’t feel singled out: I am a Roman and got pickpocketed myself once!).
+Rome is not a dangerous city, but pickpocketing does happen and tourists are among the favorite victims (but don’t feel singled out: I am a Roman and got pickpocketed myself once!).

 Never leave your bag unattended or out of reach and, in outdoor restaurants, do not hang it on the back of the chair – keep it on your lap or between your feet instead and always wear it crossbody when walking

 I know this might sound strange after the mention of pickpockets, but in Rome, cards are not as widely accepted as in other European cities and never are for small amounts (you can’t pay for ice cream with a credit card for instance).